skopp/msgboy/README.markdown

 ## Developers

 The msgboy aims at using a lot of *open web protocols* and techniques to interact better with more online services and providing a universal notification service, without requiring them adapt to the msgboy.
-Of course, developers can _always_ decide to provide deeper integration with the msgboy.

 The msgboy is open source.
 We use git for source versioning and [github to host it](https://github.com/superfeedr/msgboy).
 Please, fork it, and feel free to change anything that doesn't suit your needs.
 Also, tell us about the changes so that we can maybe make the msgboy better for everyone using it!